dhellmann/pymotw/PyMOTW/cgitb/index.rst

 :Purpose: cgitb provides more detailed traceback information than :mod:`traceback`.
 :Python Version: 2.2 and later

-cgitb was originally designed for showing errors and debugging information in web applications.
+:mod:`cgitb` was originally designed for showing errors and debugging information in web applications.
 It was later updated to include plain-text output as well, but unfortunately wasn't renamed.
 This has led to obscurity and the module is not used as often as it should be.
-Nonetheless, cgitb is a valuable debugging tool in the standard library.
+Nonetheless, :mod:`cgitb` is a valuable debugging tool in the standard library.

 Standard Traceback Dumps